 How Long Does Pick Up, Put Down Take to Work?

-If you are interested in a sleep training method that works faster than the Pick Up, Put Down method, review the other sleep training methods here.
+If you're interested in a sleep training method that works faster than the Pick Up, Put Down method, review other sleep training methods here.

 Pick Up, Put Down method for naps

-You can try to use the Pick Up, Put Down method for naps, but like with all sleep training methods, naps may be more difficult because your baby’s drive to sleep is lower.
+You can try to use the Pick Up, Put Down method for naps, but like with all sleep training methods, nap time can be more difficult because your baby’s drive to sleep is lower.

 How Do I Know if Pick Up, Put Down Method is Right for Me and My Baby?